plone/documentation/docs/classic-ui/images.md

 In `/@@imaging-controlpanel` Plone allows you to define HTML {term}`srcset` attributes.
 A `srcset` can help the browser serve the best fitting image for the current users situation.
-Which image scale is best for the user can be decided on different metrics.

 ### default configuration

-The default configuration covers image size optimization and will provide the Browser with the needed information to load the optimal image.
+The default configuration covers `image size optimization` and will provide the Browser with the needed information to load the optimal image.

 ```json
 {